-Section 15 and Appendix 3 of this policy outline in more detail how staff are supported to do this.
+Section 15 and Appendix 4 of this policy outline in more detail how staff are supported to do this.

-5.2 The designated safeguarding lead (DSL)
+5.2 The Designated Safeguarding Lead (DSL)

-The DSL is a member of the senior leadership team.
+The DSL is a member of the Senior Leadership Team.
 Our DSL is Jyoti Pankhania: Assistant Principal.
-The DSL takes lead responsibility for child protection and wider safeguarding in the College.
+The DSL takes lead responsibility for child protection and wider safeguarding in the College including Online Safety.